 The charge on account of compensation for privilege / sick / casual

-leave, has been actuarially determined and excess provision of Rs 2.55
+leave has been actuarially determined and an amount of Rs.25.27 crore

-(Note: The above information is as certified by Actuary and relied upon by the
+The above information is as certified by actuary and relied upon by the

 their status under the Micro, Small and Medium Enterprises Development